raj-ashish/TinDog-project/README.md

 TinDog Starting Files

-You can check the webppage using below link https://raj-ashish.github.io/TinDog-project/
+You can check the webpage using this link https://raj-ashish.github.io/TinDog-project/